 Umbrella also just signed on for our second phase partnership with UNICEF, which gives us even more resources to deal with these issues.
 This is where much of our growth in the next couple of years will be – along with the overall goal of keeping vulnerable children with their families.

 Is there anything else you would like to add?

 If you cannot find a volunteering opportunity that matches your qualifications and skills, ensures sustainability of your work, and cannot 100% guarantee the safety of the children, just be an ethical tourist instead.
 You could actually be doing more good than by volunteering, as you are helping communities, families AND children!

 For more information on how to volunteer ethically, Caroline recommends the following websites:

 - Next Generation Nepal

 - Tourism Concern

 - Specific information for citizens of the following countries:

 What can you do?

-You can learn more about the campaign and read the other posts from the month-long “blogging blitz” here.
+Learn more about the campaign and read the other posts from the month-long “blogging blitz.”
 Also, you can sign the petition calling for travel operators to remove orphanage volunteering placements from their websites by the next Responsible Tourism day, which will be held at the World Travel Market in London in November 2016.
 Please share this content with your networks using the hashtag #StopOrphanTrips.